 - Describe the typical imaging findings associated with unilateral diaphragmatic paralysis.

 - Summarize the management options available for unilateral diaphragmatic paralysis.

 - Describe the importance of collaboration and communication among interprofessional team members to improve outcomes for patients affected by unilateral diaphragmatic paralysis.

 Proper diaphragm function is essential for adequate ventilation and the function of the lungs.
-The diaphragm is considered the most important muscle for inhalation compared with the scalene muscles, intercostal muscles, and sternocleidomastoid.
+The diaphragm is considered the most important muscle for inhalation than the scalene muscles, intercostal muscles, and sternocleidomastoid.
 It is also an important barrier that separates the abdominal and thoracic cavities.
 The diaphragm is innervated by the phrenic nerve separately on both the left and right sides.
 The phrenic nerve is composed of cervical nerve roots three through five.
-The diaphragm contracts downward to cause a negative intrathoracic pressure to allow lung expansion and passive flow of air into the lungs for gas exchange.
+The diaphragm contracts downward to cause a negative intrathoracic pressure to allow lung expansion and passive air flow into the lungs for gas exchange.

-There are many possible causes for unilateral diaphragmatic paralysis, and can either be due to issues in the musculature of the diaphragm or secondary to phrenic nerve pathology.
-The severity of the paralysis is dependent upon the underlying cause and can be corrected in some cases with no long term deficits, or can be permanent in other instances.
+There are many possible causes for unilateral diaphragmatic paralysis, and it can either be due to issues in the musculature of the diaphragm or secondary to phrenic nerve pathology.
+The severity of the paralysis is dependent upon the underlying cause and can be corrected in some cases with no long-term deficits or can be permanent in other instances.
 The causes of unilateral diaphragmatic paralysis can be divided into different etiologies, listed below.

 Compression of the phrenic nerve, whether in the form of cervical spondylosis or from an adjacent tumor or malformation, can lead to a decreased ability to function properly.
 Up to 5 percent of lung cancer cases have shown phrenic nerve involvement.